Marwan911e/Task-Based-Parallel-Algorithms-OpenMP/README.md

 ---

-## 🎯 Overview
+## 🎯 Research Overview

-This assignment explores **Task Decomposition** strategies using OpenMP, focusing on how to break down complex computational problems into parallel tasks that can execute concurrently.
-It demonstrates the evolution from static task assignment to dynamic, recursive task creation patterns.
+This work presents a comprehensive investigation of **Task Decomposition** strategies using OpenMP, focusing on methodologies for partitioning complex computational problems into parallel tasks that execute concurrently.
+The research demonstrates the evolution from static task assignment to dynamic, recursive task creation patterns across multiple algorithmic domains.

 ### 🔑 Key Concepts Covered